soychicka/rhosync/README.md

 Rhosync Data Cache
 -------------------------------------------------------------

 Redis-powered rhosync with built-in sinatra application.
-See rhosync.rb and "rake doc" for information about required routes.
+See app.rb and "rake doc" for information about required routes.

 INSTALL